utelecon/utelecon.github.io/src/pages/en/zoom/usage/screen_sharing/security/index.md

 2. Press “Share Screen”
 ![](img/1.png){:.border}{:.medium}

-※If you repeat step 1 again and see a checkmark next to the “Share Screen”, it means that the changed setting has been validated.
+If you repeat step 1 again and see a checkmark next to the “Share Screen”, it means that the changed setting has been validated.

 ### Granting screen-sharing capability to all participants by default
 If you provide screen-sharing access during a meeting, the screen-sharing capability is only valid for the meeting in progress.
 However, there is a way to extend its validity not only to the meeting in progress but also to all meetings that you host.